xlang-ai/xlang-ai.github.io/data/blog_posts/openlemur.md

 <figure style="text-align: center;">
   <img src="/blog/lemur/overall-performance.png" height=20>
-  <figcaption style="text-align: center;">Comparison of the foundational and agent capabilities between Lemur-Chat and other open-source pre-trained LLMs.</figcaption>
+  <figcaption style="text-align: center;">Comparison of the foundational and agent capabilities between Lemur and other models.</figcaption>
 </figure>

 Lemur significantly outperformed other models on agent benchmarks, showcasing its versatility and potential as a foundation for capable agents.